LukaszPlawinski/milestone-project-ucd/README.md

 ## Testing

 Site was tested in multiple browsers and on multiple mobile devices.
+I checked code in HTML and CSS validator.
 I made sure that all of the links and videos are work.
 I filled up contact form to check inputs validation.
 Website uses Bootstrap framework which is is mobile responsive.